cloud-coder/docker-lab-2016/part-3/README.md

      manomarks/visualizer
      open http://$(docker-machine ip manager-1):5000
     ```
-1. Target the manager node, and make it the swarm master.
-Take note of command to join nodes to the swarm.
+1. Target the manager-1, and make it a swarm manager.
+Take note of the command to join nodes to the swarm.
 You will use this in the next step.

     ```
     eval $(docker-machine env manager-1)